 v=spf1 include:mail.zendesk.com ?all

 ?allbecause it's the least intrusive qualifier, you can use whichever qualifier you are comfortable with.

-If you've already set up an SPF record for another purpose, you can simply add a reference to Zendesk to it.
-The SPF specification requires that you only have one SPF record on your domain, if you have multiple records, it may cause issues, and cause rejections of your email.
+If you've already set up an SPF record for another purpose, add a reference to Zendesk to it.
+The SPF specification requires that you only have one SPF record on your domain.
+If you have multiple records, it may cause issues, and cause rejections of your email.

 For example, instead of having two separate records, such as

 In the past, Zendesk suggested alternate formulations for SPF records,